nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Direct Edit

-Direct Edit can now handle any kind of custom blob metadata, there is no more limitations on the `xpath`.</br>
+Direct Edit can now handle any custom blob metadata; there are no more limitations on the `xpath`.</br>

 Those are all valid (given "s" for string and "n" for number):
 - s:s (file:content, foo:bar, note:note)